StigNygaard/xIFr/README.md

 But as we are approaching end of 2019, I must admit I haven't coded a single line of code on xIFr since the initial release.
 In the beginning I just needed a little break, but later other stuff has been stealing my time and energy.
 But I promise, there _WILL_ be a version 1.0, and hopefully not too long into 2020.
 Don't expect big changes though.
-There will be an _Options page_ with a few configuration options, but besides that xIFr 1.0 is planed to look and work very much like the current beta.
+There will be an _Options page_ with a few configuration options, but besides that xIFr 1.0 is planned to look and work very much like the current beta.

 ### A handy Firefox tip!
 Some websites overrides the browser's default right-click context menu.
 But you can always hold down the _shift_ key while